Homo Sapiens Vs. Neanderthal

 Materials:

 Minimum Number of Students Needed: You will need an entire Montessori or mixed-age classroom to play the game.
 The numbers are not necessarily as important as having different ages.
-This game will not work if you have more older students than younger ones.
-For example, this game will probably not work correctly if you have more third or sixth years than the combined first/second or fourth/fifth.
+This game will probably not work if you have more of the oldest students than the combined younger ones.
+For example, if you have ten sixth graders and only three fifth and five fourth graders, the older students will have the advantage in every scenario.

 Add To Cart